 The 2010-11 season saw the Ducks introduce a bold new third jersey, featuring the aforementioned “D” isolated and utilised as the kit’s primary crest.

-The logo looks rather good; certainly better than the script version.
-Anaheim must have thought so too as, in 2014, they made the Duck Foot jersey their full-time home uniform, introducing a white counterpart for use on the road.
+This logo looks rather good; certainly better than the script version.
+The Ducks must have thought so too as, in 2014, they made the Duck Foot jersey their full-time home uniform, introducing a white counterpart for the road.

-The Duck foot is a fine logo, to be sure.
-However, there’s just no getting around the fact it’s…well, a little plain.
+The Duck Foot is a fine logo, to be sure.
+However, there’s just no getting around the fact that it’s…a little plain.
 I’m sorry, it just is.
 It isn’t fearsome, it isn’t mysterious; it doesn’t really evoke anything at all.
-I really feel it would be better utilised as a secondary emblem…
+I think it would be better utilised as a secondary emblem, especially since…

 Anaheim Ducks Current Secondary Logos

 …the team chose to bring back the Mighty Duck on the shoulder patch of these jerseys.